eez-open/studio/help/en-US/components/widgets/EEZChart.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Prikazuje line chart koristeći isti widget kao i u Instrument History panelu.
+Displays a line chart using the same Widget as in the Instrument _History_ panel.

 # PROPERTIES